Open Science Policies - Open Access Policy

 When the article is published under a transformative agreement in a hybrid journal.

-FCT enters into transformative agreements within the scope of the Online Knowledge Library (b-on) initiative with several publishers.
-The possibility of open access publishing under these agreements is limited to authors linked to one of the institutions adhering to b-on.
-The list of these institutions is available here: Members (b-on.pt) .
+FCT signs transformative agreements with several publishers under the Online Knowledge Library (b-on) initiative.
+The possibility of open access publication under these agreements is limited to authors affiliated with one of the institutions participating in b-on.
+The list of these institutions is available here: Members (b-on.pt).

 These transformative agreements allow for open access publishing, with limits that vary from publisher to publisher.
-Information on the characteristics of each agreement can be found here Open Access (b-on.pt) .
+Information about the characteristics of each agreement can be found here Open Access (b-on.pt).

-Publication via this route is also possible within the framework of transformative agreements eventually entered into by entities other than the FCT and which cover within their scope the institution to which the author is linked.
+Publication under this route is also possible within the framework of transformative agreements that may be entered into by entities other than the FCT and which cover, within their scope of application, the institution to which the author is affiliated.

-The possibility of publishing in open access in hybrid journals is also possible outside the framework of a transformative agreement, in which case such publication implies the payment of a price (APC).
-The payment of this APC is, in these situations, strongly discouraged and, therefore, APCs paid outside the framework of a transformative agreement in hybrid journals are not considered as eligible expenses in FCT's financing instruments.
-The aim is to avoid so-called double dipping , that is, a double source of revenue for publishers, coming, on the one hand, from charging an APC for placing articles in open access and, on the other hand, from charging a subscription fee to the hybrid journals where these articles are published.
+Open access publication in hybrid journals is also possible outside the framework of a transformative agreement, in which case such publication entails the payment of a fee (APC).
+The payment of this APC is strongly discouraged in these situations and, therefore, APCs paid outside the framework of a transformative agreement in hybrid journals are not considered eligible expenses under FCT funding instruments.
+The aim is to avoid so-called double dipping, i.e., a double source of revenue for publishers, on the one hand from charging APCs for placing articles in open access and, on the other hand, from charging a subscription price for hybrid journals where these articles are published.

-Therefore, if the author intends to publish in a hybrid journal outside the scope of a transformative agreement, it is strongly advised that this publication be done in closed access and the author guarantees compliance with the open access policy through the green route.
+Therefore, if the author intends to publish in a hybrid journal outside the scope of a transformative agreement, it is strongly recommended that this publication be made in closed access and that the author ensures compliance with the open access policy through the green route.

 -